Introduction

 The structure of the Bunsen burner flame, and the colours it produces, depends on how the burner is fed with fuel and air.
 In particular, how much air is allowed to enter the burner tube, via an air intake, before combustion takes place.
 This air inlet is usually adjusted with a metal ring, as can be seen here in this modern version of the burner:

-Since my house is not connected to any public gas network, I am unable to produce a flame with regular town gas and a standard burner.
+Since my home is not connected to any public gas network, I am unable to produce a flame with regular town gas and a standard burner.
 So the next best thing is a camping gas stove and canister, with a Bunsen adapter, as you see in the above image.
 The gas supplied is a mixture of the hydrocarbons propane and butane.

 If the air inlet is fully closed, the burner flame is described as “fuel rich”.
 The flame burns with a bright yellow sooty flame and the general spectrum is continuous.
 Microscopic black carbon particles glow yellow to incandescence and black smoke from the particles is easily observed at the top of the flame.
 Under these conditions, the ceiling of any experimenters home lab can rapidly become stained black if you are not careful.
 Take my word for it!

-When the air inlet is completely open the burner is considered to be fully “pre-mixed” with air before combustion takes place.
+When the air inlet is completely open the burner is considered to be fully pre-mixed with air before combustion takes place.
 Under these conditions the Bunsen burns with an almost invisible blue-green flame.
 It is this state that is of most interest to amateur experimenters, both chemically and spectroscopically.
 The hottest part of the flame is just above the electric blue coloured zone shown in the image below.

 The invention of the Bunsen burner arrived at the perfect time in the mid 19th century when physicists and chemists began to investigate the emission spectra of elements and other materials when heated to incandescence.
 A few years after the invention of his burner, Robert Bunsen again struck gold when he collaborated with the German physicist Gustav Kirchhoff that led to the invention of the prism spectroscope in 1859.